JoyZine

 circs—circumstances.

-CisticolaCisticola—very small insectivorous birds, with about 40 species in the genus.
+Cisticola—very small insectivorous birds, with about 40 species in the genus.
 They are widespread through the tropical and sub-tropical regions of the Old World as well as Australia.
 Africa has the most species, and is probably the ancestral home of the group.
 Cisticolas are usually non-migratory.
 They occur in a variety of open habitats, including grassy wetlands and drier grasslands.
 They are sometimes called fantail-warblers because of their habit of flicking their tails conspicuously, or tailor-birds because of their nests.
-Cisticolas are quite common within what remains of their preffered habitat—grassy swamps, weedy areas bordering water or irrigated pasture, and (in the tropics) the edges of mangrove swamps, though they are more easily heard than seen, and because of their small size (about 10cm) not always easy to recognise, particularly in winter when they seldom emerge from their grasses.
+Cisticolas are quite common within what remains of their preferred habitat—grassy swamps, weedy areas bordering water or irrigated pasture, and (in the tropics) the edges of mangrove swamps, though they are more easily heard than seen, and because of their small size (about 10cm) not always easy to recognise, particularly in winter when they seldom emerge from their grasses.
 In summer male Cisticolas make spectacular display flights and perch in prominent places to sing lustily.
 Despite his size and well-camouflaged, brown-streaked plumage, the male golden-headed cisticola of Australia produces a small, brilliant splash of golden-yellow colour in the dappled sunlight of a reed bed.
 Male Cisticolas are polygamous; the female builds a discreet nest deep in the grasses, often binding living leaves into the soft fabric of felted plantdown, cobweb, and grass: a full dome for the golden-headed species, which is widespread in Australia.

-citron-crested cockatoocitron-crested cockatooCacatua sulphurea citrinocristata, a subspecies of Cacatua sulphurea, the sulphur-crested cockatoo.
+citron-crested cockatooCacatua sulphurea citrinocristata, a subspecies of Cacatua sulphurea, the sulphur-crested cockatoo.
 The citron-crested cockatoo really stands out with the orange feathering in its crest and cheeks.
 Sometimes referred to as the "apartment-sized cockatoo", it is a smaller cockatoo.
 It is a pretty bird with graceful movements and a delicate appearance.
 This is Initially a rather shy bird but once it is used to being around people, the citron-crested cockatoo will love attention and can be very affectionate.
 When excited it will lift up its crest like an Indian headdress, bob up and down, and even dance, though they are generally very docile.
 They can learn to speak and are easy to teach all kinds of tricks.

 City of Churches—sobriquet for Adelaide, the capital of South Australia, which gives a clue to its history—many of its early inhabitants were religious refugees from Germany.

-City of Four SeasonsArmidale, NSW.
+City of Four Seasons—Armidale, NSW.

 civil law—1. the law pertaining to disputes between private citizens (as distinct from criminal law, administrative law or industrial law), as in civil proceedings, civil remedy, civil wrong; 2. law pertaining to civilians, as opposed to military law; 3. (in comparative law) a system of law based on Roman law, typified by the codification of large areas of law and a relative freedom from the constraints of precedent, in contrast to legal systems developed from the English common law.